xot/ElectraOne/DOCUMENTATION.md

 Using the information in the just created CC map, ```construct_json_preset``` proceeds to generate the E1 preset.
 Given the number of parameters it counts the required number of pages.
 For each assigned MIDI channel in the CC map it creates a corresponding E1 MIDI device.

-For all quantized parameters  (```p. is_quantized```, except plain on/off buttons) it creates an overlay containing all possible values for the parameter as reported by Live through ```parameter.value_items```.
+For all quantized parameters  (```p.is_quantized```, except plain on/off buttons) it creates an overlay containing all possible values for the parameter as reported by Live through ```parameter.value_items```.
 This overlay is subsequently used by the corresponding 'list' control in the controls section of the patch.
 As a result, a parameter like 'Shape' can list as its values 'Sine', 'Saw' and 'Noise' on the E1.

 For faders some 'intelligence' is necessary to decide on how to define the range of display values to use in the preset.
 These are different than the underlying CC value range, which is always set to 0..127 for 7 bit and 0..16383 for 14 bit controls.
 This intelligence is necessary because the E1 only allows the definition of integer display value ranges, and when defined, *only sends out a MIDI CC message when the display value changes*.
 This is exactly as desired for parameters like 'Octave' (typically ranging from -3 to 3) or 'Semitones' (ranging typically from -12 to 12).
 But this is undesirable for e.g. output mix parameters that range from 0 to 100 % (or filter attenuations that range from -12 dB to 12 dB) but for which fine grained full 14 bit control is required.
-The 'intelligence' is implemented by ```is_int_parameter``` that looks at the minimum and maximum parameter values reported by Live, and when their value contains a '.' or they end with a type designator 'dB', '%', 'Hz', 's', or 'ms', then the parameter is considered not an integer, and is assigned a 14 bit CC (already when creating the CC map, of course) and no display value range is defined.
-For integer parameters, then minimum and maximum values reported by Live are used as the display value range.
+The 'intelligence' is implemented by ```is_int_parameter``` that looks at the minimum and maximum parameter values reported by Live, and

+- when their value contains a '.', or
+- they end with a type designator 'dB', '%', 'Hz', 's', or 'ms',

+then the parameter is considered not an integer, and is assigned a 14 bit CC (already when creating the CC map, of course) and no display value range is defined.
+For actual integer parameters, the minimum and maximum values reported by Live are used as the display value range.

 Note that the ```ElectraOneDumer``` actually is a subclass of ```io.StringIO``` to make the incremental construction of the preset string efficient.
 In Python strings are constants, so appending a string essentially means copying the old string to the new string and then appending the new part (some Python interpreters may catch this and optimise for this case, but we cannot rely on that).
 We use the ```write``` method of ```io.StringIO``` to define an ```append``` method that takes varying number of elements as parameter and writes (i.e. appends) their string representation to the output string.